HERE ARE THE TOOLS WE USE, updated for 2021

 Studio Business Software

-First things first: make sure you get your business affairs organised (yes, you are running a small business!).
+First things first: make sure you get your business affairs organised.
 Running a business comes with responsibilities (tax, scheduling, billing) and much of this can take a lot of time, so it pays to be efficient and to automate things as much as possible.

-If you’re still using paper invoices and billing parents manually, then you really could be much more productive with your time.
-I use software called MyMusicStaff which takes all of the hassle out of the business/logistic challenges so that I can spend more time teaching and preparing amazing lessons.
+If you’re still using paper invoices and billing parents manually, take back some of your time with an online schedule and payment system.
+MyMusicStaff software takes all of the hassle out of the business/logistic challenges so you can spend more time teaching and preparing amazing lessons.

 PIANO STUDIO AUDIO/VISUAL & TECH